vincenzoiovino/timelock.fs/README.md

 # timelock.fs
 `timelock.fs` is an extension for the [timelock.zone](https://www.timelock.zone) service that enables to encrypt to the future and decrypts any file using Windows Explorer.
 See also [tlcs-c](https://github.com/aragonzkresearch/tlcs-c/), [tlcs-rust](https://github.com/aragonzkresearch/tlcs-rust/), [Timelock.zone.AndroidExample](https://github.com/vincenzoiovino/Timelock.zone.AndroidExample) and [TLCS Usage](https://github.com/aragonzkresearch/tlcs-c/blob/main/examples/howtoencrypt.md).

+Disclaimer: currently we used a very old version of `bouncycastle` for simplicity and we did not care about enforcing more stringent level of security for `ECIES`.
+This repo is only for testing `timelock.zone` functionalities.
+You can easy adapt all code to any `bouncycastle` version and different `ECIES` variant.
 ## Installation
 ### Install from source
 Add as dependencies ``bcprov-jdk15on-168.jar``, ``json-simple-1.1.jar`` and [``timelock.zone.jar``](https://github.com/vincenzoiovino/TimelockJavaAPI/tree/main).